Checkfit vs Hevy.

 What Hevy does well

 Hevy is genuinely good.
-The UI is one of the cleanest in the category, the core app is free, and the social and community features make it the closest thing strength training has to a Strava.
-The exercise library is large, the logging is fast, and you can follow other lifters and share workouts.
-For someone who already trains and wants a beautiful place to track it, Hevy is hard to beat.
+The UI is one of the cleanest in the category, the core app is free, and with 14M+ users and 4.9-star ratings it has the closest thing strength training has to a social network.
+The exercise library is large, logging is fast, and you can follow other lifters and share workouts.
+For someone who already has a plan and wants a beautiful place to track it, Hevy is hard to beat.

 At a glance